Best Tips For Sales Professionals When Updating Resume

 Recruiters seek candidates who have undergone verifiable training programs or have earned relevant field certifications.
 Position the Training and Certification section if the role you are applying for strongly requires such qualifications.
 For example, some of the most coveted certifications in sales include the Certified Professional Sales Person (CPSP), Certified Sales Executive (CSE), and Cornell University’s Executive Leadership Certification.

 17) Get personal if it helps your brand.

 You can add a Personal Information section in your resume if space permits and if mentioning something beyond your sales career enhances your professional brand.
 For example, volunteer work for a worthy (non-divisive) cause certainly helps create a picture of social responsibility and commitment to a community.
 A hobby such as scale modeling may explain how you have developed discipline and keen attention to detail.
 On the other hand, your sports life may explain your highly competitive nature.

 18) Sales is a numbers game.

-Quotas, win rates, and revenue are all expressed as numbers.
-Your sales performance is measured in metrics.
-That is why a salesperson’s resume without the right numbers will never make the cut.
-Whenever possible, quantify your achievements to help recruiters assess your potential.
+Quotas, win rates, and revenue is all expressed as numbers.
+Likewise, your sales performance is measured in metrics.
+That is why a salesperson’s resume without the correct numbers will never be cut.
+Therefore, quantify your achievements whenever possible to help recruiters assess your potential.

 If you can fit them in your resume, visual aids such as graphs and charts can add style and clarity to your message.
 Some resumes look exactly like infographics.
 However, you should only add visuals if it matches your message and is relevant to the particular employer you are currently engaging.